-Bid Stacking in AdWords: How to Pay Less When Using Multiple Match Types
+Bid Stacking in Google Ads: How to Pay Less When Using Multiple Match Types

 A little while back, my fellow CS specialist Lisa wrote a great post to guide advertisers towards picking the right match types.
 In her post, Lisa pointed to the benefits of testing the same keyword with different match types to help determine which match type is the right fit for an advertiser’s account.

 Now let’s explore a situation where you might want to actually keep running different match types simultaneously.
 In the below example, we have set a sample keyword (literally titled Keyword) to Broad Match and Phrase Match.
 Why would you want to want to keep these two particular keywords running simultaneously?

 Well, let’s say after testing your keyword at different match types you have decided you really like Broad Match.
 There could be a whole host of reasons why you’ve decided to choose Broad Match.
 Say you want to cast a wider net to catch more search volume, or say you’ve decided to partake in some keyword discovery.
 By bidding on Broad Match, a more permissive/inclusive match type, you’ll have access to a wider variety of search queries through the Search Query Reports in Google Ads (or QueryStream for our WordStream users!).
 You can use these queries to add new keyword variations or to discover long-tail keyword ideas.